The GEO Group, Inc. (NYSE:GEO) Shares Sold by Cetera Advisor Networks LLC

-Cetera Advisor Networks LLC lessened its stake in The GEO Group, Inc. (NYSE:GEO – Get Rating) by 22.0% in the 3rd quarter, according to its most recent filing with the SEC.
-The fund owned 46,833 shares of the real estate investment trust’s stock after selling 13,197 shares during the period.
+Cetera Advisor Networks LLC lowered its position in shares of The GEO Group, Inc. (NYSE:GEO – Get Rating) by 22.0% in the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 46,833 shares of the real estate investment trust’s stock after selling 13,197 shares during the period.
 Cetera Advisor Networks LLC’s holdings in The GEO Group were worth $350,000 at the end of the most recent quarter.

-A number of other institutional investors also recently bought and sold shares of GEO.
-Marshall Wace North America L.P. acquired a new stake in The GEO Group in the 1st quarter valued at approximately $71,000.
-Northern Trust Corp grew its stake in shares of The GEO Group by 1.7% in the second quarter.
-Northern Trust Corp now owns 1,521,325 shares of the real estate investment trust’s stock worth $10,830,000 after acquiring an additional 25,003 shares in the last quarter.
-Nuveen Asset Management LLC grew its stake in shares of The GEO Group by 2.7% in the second quarter.
-Nuveen Asset Management LLC now owns 534,386 shares of the real estate investment trust’s stock worth $3,804,000 after acquiring an additional 14,033 shares in the last quarter.
-State Street Corp grew its stake in shares of The GEO Group by 5.1% in the second quarter.
-State Street Corp now owns 4,509,812 shares of the real estate investment trust’s stock worth $32,110,000 after acquiring an additional 220,595 shares in the last quarter.
-Finally, Charles Schwab Investment Management Inc. grew its stake in shares of The GEO Group by 19.2% in the second quarter.
-Charles Schwab Investment Management Inc. now owns 2,892,324 shares of the real estate investment trust’s stock worth $20,594,000 after acquiring an additional 466,424 shares in the last quarter.
+Several other hedge funds have also recently modified their holdings of GEO.
+O Shaughnessy Asset Management LLC acquired a new position in shares of The GEO Group during the third quarter worth $60,000.
+Barrow Hanley Mewhinney & Strauss LLC acquired a new position in shares of The GEO Group during the third quarter worth $65,000.
+Marshall Wace North America L.P. acquired a new position in shares of The GEO Group during the first quarter worth $71,000.
+Quantinno Capital Management LP acquired a new position in shares of The GEO Group during the third quarter worth $83,000.
+Finally, Janus Henderson Group PLC acquired a new position in shares of The GEO Group during the third quarter worth $92,000.
 Hedge funds and other institutional investors own 80.69% of the company’s stock.

-Several research firms have commented on GEO.
-Zacks Investment Research downgraded shares of The GEO Group from a “hold” rating to a “strong sell” rating in a research note on Wednesday, January 12th.
-StockNews.com downgraded shares of The GEO Group from a “buy” rating to a “hold” rating in a research note on Saturday, February 26th.
+A number of equities research analysts recently weighed in on GEO shares.
+Zacks Investment Research cut shares of The GEO Group from a “hold” rating to a “strong sell” rating in a research report on Wednesday, January 12th.
+StockNews.com cut shares of The GEO Group from a “buy” rating to a “hold” rating in a research report on Saturday, February 26th.

 The GEO Group, Inc is a real estate investment trust, which specializes in the ownership, lease, and management of correctional, detention, and re-entry facilities.
 It operates through the following segments: U.S. Secure Services, GEO Care, International Services, and Facility Construction and Design.